Cross-Sector Research Opportunities

 NortHFutures is a people-powered research programme that provides opportunities for everyone to engage in digital health and health-tech initiatives.

 We have £800,000 to allocate to research projects in the field of Digital Health, focusing on addressing regional unmet health and care needs, health inequalities, and digital exclusion.
-To apply for our funding, you need to attend one of our upcoming workshops.

 Widening participation in research is at the heart of NortHFutures.
 We are especially interested in facilitating cross-sector research collaborations with Voluntary Community and Social Enterprise (VCSE) partners.